 The Loyal Protector

 Our first and foremost contributor at the homestead is the dog.
-Currently, we have a Black Lab and Blue Heeler mix named “Heeler” who does an excellent job at alerting us to predators and trespassers on our acreage.
-He also accompanies our kids whenever they walk to the mailbox or decide to play in the woods.
-Previously, we tried keeping an Australian Shepherd, thinking it would be a good choice for future herding needs, but we had to let it go because of its high-energy nature which didn’t mix well with our breed of docile chickens.
+We began with an Australian Shepherd, thinking it would be a good choice for future herding needs, but we had to let it go because of its high-energy nature which didn’t mix well with our breed of docile free-ranging chickens.

 The Egg Layers

 Being one of the easiest farm animals to raise, chickens were the next logical addition to the homestead.
-Partial to a crossbreed of the Road Island Red and New Hampshire Red known as “the Cherry Egger” (which we ordered from the great folks at PurleyPoultry.com) our birds are ideal both for egg production and, once their laying years have ended, for meat production.
-Previously, we tried a flock of Bantam chickens from our local Tractor Supply store, but were disappointed by their overall performance in laying and the ratio of roosters per hens we ended up with.
+Partial to a crossbreed of the Road Island Red and New Hampshire Red known as “the Cherry Egger” (which we ordered from the great folks at PurleyPoultry.com) our birds were ideal both for egg production and, once their laying years had ended, for meat production.
+After selling off the flock in order to be away from the farm for an extended family vacation back in 2021, we have purchased a new flock of “Easter Egger” pullets from a local farm in Greenbriar, Arkansas.
+The family is extremely excited to get back into the egg-laying production.

 The Mice Munchers